lelou6666/nimbus-docs/cloudinitd/service.rst

     iaas: eu-west-1

-To use the Nimbus cloud in FutureGrid Hotel:
+To use the Nimbus cloud in FutureGrid Hotel with the Boto library:

 ::

     iaas_url: https://svc.uc.futuregrid.org:8444

-To use the Nimbus libcloud driver:
+To use the Nimbus cloud in FutureGrid Hotel with the Libcloud library:

 ::